sharmapankaj2512/sharmapankaj2512.github.io/_posts/2017-04-16-questions-to-be-asked-while-choosing-a-database.md

 I have always found this task of choosing the right database a bit dauting.
 One approach that I always employ is to narrow down on a set of database features that the microservice would need.
 Since we are talking about a microservice it should be relatively easier to come with such a list.

 From time and again I have noticed that the feature set that I have narrowed down on is a subset of questions shared below.
-Note that this is not a comprehensive questionaire, rather it is meant to act more as checklist to set your tone.
+Note that this is not a comprehensive questionaire and I am keeping CAP theorem out of picture for now, rather it is meant to act more as checklist to set the tone of your discussion.

 Structure - it is important to figure out upfront how the data would be stored/accessed Scalability - is it really required?